mylene-campana/mylene-campana.github.io/index.md

 ## Teaching
 In the continuity of achieving the [Agrégation SII](http://www.devenirenseignant.gouv.fr/cid98734/les-epreuves-de-l-agregation-externe-section-sciences-industrielles-de-l-ingenieur.html) teacher contest in Industrial Sciences for the Engineer in 2013, I teached during my PhD (192 hours).
 I gave practical classes at the Université Paul Sabatier, at Bachelor and Master levels (niveaux L3-M1-M2).
-These exercises were about robotics bases, robotics command with ROS, robotics simulation with Matlab and C-Matlab programming.
+These exercises were about robotics bases, robotics command with ROS, robotics simulation with Matlab, automation with Simulink, and C-Matlab programming.

 ## Biography
 I graduated in Mechatronics at [ENS Rennes](http://www.mecatronique.ens-rennes.fr) in 2013.
-I also completed two interships: one at [Aldebaran Robotics](http://www.ald.softbankrobotics.com), a French Robotics company, and one at the Virtual Reality Application Center [VRAC](http://www.vrac.iastate.edu), an American laboratory of the Iowa State.
+During my studies, I completed two internships: one at [Aldebaran Robotics](http://www.ald.softbankrobotics.com), a French company on humanoid robotics, and one at the Virtual Reality Application Center [VRAC](http://www.vrac.iastate.edu), an American laboratory of the Iowa State University.
+I have also collaborated in a project with [BA Systèmes](http://www.basystemes.com/fr/), a French company on autonomous industrial robots.

 Then, I followed the research [Master](https://masterrodeco.wordpress.com) "Artificial Intelligence, Pattern Recognition and Robotics" at the University Paul Sabatier (Toulouse) in 2013-2014.
 I completed the Master with an internship in the Gepetto team where I discovered motion planning.
 My PhD started in September 2014 and finished in August 2017, and was funded by the French national grant _CDSN_ provided by the ENS Rennes.